wladimir000/mle-fractioning/project-for-today.md

 - Refactor the code into python files
 - Build a pipeline for the data cleaning, feature engineering.

+If you still have time:
-- Build a FastAPI app, that allows you to Create, Read, Update, and Delete houses to/from a database.
+- Build a FastAPI app, that allows you to Create, Read, Update, and Delete houses with 5 features to/from a database.
 - Create a Dockerfile for the app.
 - Run the app in a docker container.